-The Scheme comprises of seven funds: Cash, Conservative, Moderate, Balanced, Growth, Aggressive and Global Equities.
-The financial statements have been prepared at the Scheme level as the liabilities of the individual investment funds are not limited to the assets of each investment fund.
-Therefore assets of one investment fund could be used to meet the liabilities of another.
+The Scheme comprises seven Funds: Cash, Conservative, Moderate, Balanced, Growth, Aggressive and Global Equities.
+The financial statements have been prepared at the Scheme level as the liabilities of the individual Funds are not limited to the assets of each Fund.
+Therefore assets of one Fund could be used to meet the liabilities of another.

-The Scheme is classified as an investment fund under NZ IFRS 10.
+The Scheme is classified as an investment entity under NZ IFRS 10.
 It obtains funds from multiple investors and invests these for returns from fund appreciation and investment income.
 No investments are controlled, and there has been no consolidation of investments.